Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Structural steel rivet: This was mostly used to join structural steel; it has been largely replaced by high-strength bolts, as these do not require installation by highly skilled personnel as the structural steel rivet does.

 Adhesives can be used to hold metal sheets either on their own or in conjunction with other methods.
 Structural adhesives can be used on their own to make the joints while machinery adhesives are used with other joining methods.
-Contemporary adhesive technologies permit metal fabrication without the use of welding or mechanical fasteners while increasing the strength of the joints and the structural integrity.
+Contemporary adhesive technologies permit sheet metal fabrication without the use of welding or mechanical fasteners while increasing the strength of the joints and the structural integrity.
 Innovation in adhesives is cost-effectively increasing the durability and strength of products.
 Unlike spot welding and fasteners that create points of stress, adhesives spread the stress across the whole bond joint.
 This prevents corrosion while increasing fatigue resistance.
 Flexible adhesives have the capability of absorbing stresses caused by flexing, impact, and vibration.
 This reduces fatigue even further.
 Types of adhesives used in sheet metal fabrication include:

 Robotics Used in Metal Fabrication

 Robotic sheet metal fabricators are a growing aspect of the industry.
-They are a complicated and complex form of technology that make it possible to complete several fabrication processes in a single pass over the metal sheet.
+They are a complicated and complex form of technology that makes it possible to complete several fabricating processes in a single pass over the metal sheet.
 Fabricator robotic metal fabrication reduces human error and makes it possible for one worker to complete several fabricating tasks.
 There are a multitude of complex and simple functions that can be completed using robotics such as configuring a line, loading metal sheets, and unloading completed workpieces.

 Robots are capable of using vision snapshot sensor seeing to determine the location and orientation of a part to be fabricated in a matter of seconds.
 The camera in a robot examines the workpiece, finds its features, and measures the workpiece's position.
 The vision system of a robot can be programmed for multi-pass functions and prevention of errors by proofing the workpiece during processing or detecting errors before a process is performed.

 The convenience of robots makes it possible to continually monitor the manufacturing process regardless of the fabrication function or operation.
 With their use, it is possible to track inventory, have serial number traceability, and perform troubleshooting.
 More and more, modern metal fabrication is relying on robotic automation to enhance their business productivity.
-As of the moment, this is especially true for cutting and welding functions, which are just the beginning of robotic functions used in sheet metal fabrication.
+As of the moment, this is especially true for cutting and welding functions, which are just the beginning of robotic functions used in sheet metal manufacturing.

 Leading Manufacturers and Suppliers